medialab/xan/docs/cmd/frequency.md

 check the `xan groupby` command instead.

 Frequency tables can be computed in parallel using the -p/--parallel or -t/--threads flags.
-But note that this cannot work on streams or gzipped data and does not support the -g/--groubpy flag.
+This cannot work on streams or gzipped files, unless a `.gzi` index (as created by `bgzip -i`) can be found beside it.

 Usage:
     xan frequency [options] [<input>]